alexk99/the_router/ipv6/ipv6_lab2_1_ND.md

 	flags: R - isRouter, P - probing, S - static port 0, vid 0.3, type 0 fe80::d6ca:6dff:fe7c:d0dc       D4:CA:6D:7C:D0:DC       reachable       P

-## 3. STALE entries.
+## 3. STALE neighbor cache entry state

 A rechable entry becomes stale when there are no packets interested in it.
 This happens after about half of the entry TTL time has been expired.
 Then, after another half TTL entry has been expired the entry is deleted provided that there is still no traffic.

-Stale entry is a neighbor cache entry that stores the link-layer address that might be outdated, but it is still can be used.
+Stale entry is a neighbor cache entry that has the link-layer address that might be outdated, but it still can be used.

-Let's wait some time and output the neibour cache after ping command from step 2.
+Ping ipv6 address fe80::d6ca:6dff:fe7c:d0dc, wait the half TTL and output the neihgbor cache

 	h5 ~ # rcli sh ipv6 arp
 	vif     ip      mac     state   flags
 	flags: R - isRouter, P - probing, S - static port 0, vid 0.3, type 0 fe80::d6ca:6dff:fe7c:d0dc       D4:CA:6D:7C:D0:DC       stale   P

-Let's wait again.
+Wait another half TTL.
 Entry is deleted.

 	h5 ~ # rcli sh ipv6 arp
 	vif     ip      mac     state   flags